WebsterFolks/Documentation/namester/overview.md

 <img alt="Namester%20Whois" data-src="holder.js/100%x225/namester/text:Namester%20Whois">

-Namester Whois lets you find whois data for a wide variety of domains.
-With additional SEO stats, meta info, IP location, DNS Info and website screenshot, it is the most fully fledged whois script.
+Namester Whois lets you find whois data for a wide variety of domains with SEO stats, Meta Info, IP location, DNS Records, Website ScreenShot & many other Stats.
+It is the most fully fledged whois script built on rock solid Laravel Framework.
 Simple and easy to use, have it up and running in minutes with no PHP experience.
-Namester Whois is comes with a responsive design and has been tested across most devices.

 <div class="btn-group btn-group-justified">
 	<a href="http://v5.websterfolks.com/demo/namester" class="btn btn-info">Demo</a>